nathmota/funda-analysis/docs/index.md

 According Funda's Terms and Conditions, scraping its website is only allowed for personal use, which means that any commercial use is prohibited.

-- Data description:

-The data was collected on the 10th and 11th of April, 2024, which means that the dataset for this case study includes all the housing property listings **available** for sale during **that period**.

 ## Collecting the Data

 /src/webscrapin_script.py

-The data were scraped from Funda using [FundaScraper](https://pypi.org/project/funda-scraper/) for Python.
+The data were scraped from Funda using [FundaScraper](https://github.com/whchien/funda-scraper) for Python.
 There are several different set of arguments that can generate diverse searches.
 For this project, the following arguments has been used: